- Do I have to file for a permit?

 Yes.
 However, the discharges under 10,000 gallons per day to on-site systems are exempt from the Ground Water Discharge Permit if they are built and operated in accordance with 310 CMR 15.000, Title 5.

 All permittees (with the exception of some government entities) must pay a fee to the Department.
 There are two types of fees:

-- Permit fee or application fee is paid when you apply for a new permit or renew an existing permit
+- Permit fee or application fee is paid when you apply for a new permit or modify or renew an existing permit

 - Annual compliance fee is paid every year to the Department except for the initial fiscal year in which the permit is issued.